scylladb/scylladb/docs/alternator/alternator.md

   By default, authorization is not enforced at all.
 It can be turned on by providing an entry in Scylla configuration:
     alternator\_enforce\_authorization: true
-* DNS server for load balancing: Not yet supported.
-Client needs to pick one of the live Scylla nodes and send a request to it.
+* Load balancing: Not a part of Alternator.
+One should use an external load balancer or DNS server to balance the requests between the live Scylla nodes.
+We plan to publish a reference example soon.
 ### Table Operations
-* CreateTable: Supported.
+* CreateTable and DeleteTable: Supported.
 Note our implementation is synchronous.
-* UpdateTable: Not supported.
 * DescribeTable: Partial implementation.
 Missing creation date and size esitmate.
-* DeleteTable: Supported.
-Note our implementation is synchronous.
+* UpdateTable: Not supported.
 * ListTables: Supported.
 ### Item Operations
 * GetItem: Support almost complete except that projection expressions can only ask for top-level attributes.
-* PutItem: Support almost complete except that condition expressions can only refer to to-level attributes. pre-put content) not yet supported.
+* PutItem: Support almost complete except that condition expressions can only refer to to-level attributes.
 * UpdateItem: Nested documents are supported but updates to nested attributes are not (e.g., `SET a.b[3].c=val`), and neither are nested attributes in condition expressions.